senushidinara/AI-IDEAGEN-/README.md

-# 🎬✨ Ideagen Studio — Your Browser, Your Movie Studio! ✨🎬
+# 🎬✨ Ideagen Studio — The Ultimate AI Film Production Suite ✨🎬

-Welcome to **Ideagen Studio** 🚀, the AI-powered playground where your ideas become cinematic magic.
-With a powerful local backend and a sleek browser-based interface, you're the director, narrator, and visionary. **Let’s roll!** 🎥
+Welcome to **Ideagen Studio** 🚀, the fully-integrated, cloud-powered production suite where your ideas become cinematic magic.
+Ideagen combines a state-of-the-art AI backend with a sleek browser-based interface, putting you in the director's chair. **Let’s roll!** 🎥

 ---

 ### 🌟 Core Features

--   🧠 **Multi-Engine Backend**: Choose your AI powerhouse!
+-   🧠 **Cloud-Powered AI Core**: Our backend runs on a high-performance, scalable infrastructure, giving you access to multiple AI powerhouses.
 Seamlessly switch between **Google's Gemini** and **Cerebras** for video generation right from the UI.
-The Node.js backend intelligently routes your requests.
 -   🎞️ **Scene-by-Scene Generation**: Build your story one moment at a time.
-The backend renders each scene, and previews appear in your storyboard as they're ready.
+Our backend renders each scene, and previews appear in your storyboard as they're ready.
 -   🗣️ **AI Voiceover Magic**: Narrate your story with a selection of lifelike AI voices from Google.
 Choose tones that are calm, cheerful, or deep to match your vibe.
 -   🧩 **Intuitive Storyboard Editor**: Add, remove, and configure clips in a clean, visual storyboard.
 Expand or collapse scenes to focus your creative energy.
 Total control, zero clutter.
 -   🛠️ **100% In-Browser Final Cut**: Merge all your generated clips into a polished final video using **FFmpeg.wasm**—right in your browser.
 No data leaves your device during the final merge.
 It's fast, private, and secure! 🔒